If you aren’t convinced you need to incorporate reading, just listen to the students. Here’s what mine said about FVR.

 Making Children’s Books more comprehensible: You might not need a full glossary, so here’s an easy way to create a one page glossary for texts.

 A list of language learner books for level 1 with unique word counts and total words.
 Levels are arbitrarily separated by my own perceived level of difficulty, but you can make a copy of this google doc and edit it to include the books you have available in your FVR library.
+New Updated version with cleaner look.

 RECOMMENDATIONS: Check out our recommendations of readers for novice students plus what authentic children’s books are comprehensible for language learners?
 We also link a great series for Intermediate students.